akosba/jsnark/README.md

 The classpath of junit4 may need to be adapted accordingly, in case the jar is located elsewhere.

-Before running the following, make sure the `PATH_TO_LIBSNARK_EXECUTABLE` property inside config.properties points to the path of the run_libsnark executable.
+Before running the following, make sure the `PATH_TO_LIBSNARK_EXEC` property in `config.properties` points to the path of the run_libsnark executable.

 To run a simple example, the following command can be used